Article: Music Streaming Services and Emerging Forms of Cultural Capital

 It is widely recognised that cultural omnivorousness – a pluralistic engagement with cultural goods – characterises contemporary middle-class musical tastes.
 However, the omnivore debate overlooks the potential for music streaming services, such as Spotify, to disrupt the social dynamics of music consumption.
 Not only do these platforms facilitate access to vast catalogues of music, they curate it.
 Combining immense troves of data about listening habits, the latest music recommendation technologies, and the judgements of music experts, music streaming services make determinations about music’s relevance on an increasingly individualised basis.
 Drawing on mixed qualitative methods, this article explores how music streaming services are shaping the performance of omnivorousness.
 It argues that for members of the middle classes for whom musical expertise is an important part of their claims to distinction, the rate and scale at which music is curated by these services is closing down opportunities to achieve distinction.

-The Dynamics of Competition in the Music Streaming Marketplace
+Article: The Dynamics of Competition in the Music Streaming Marketplace

 With Brian J. Hracs